The Song of Birds

 (A Short story by Sidharth Vardhan first written on November 12, 2020)

 Tejasvi madam has not aged much in the fifteen years I have known her.
-For someone her age – nearly seventy (she has been retired for five-six years now), she is still very active and that is how she manages to live alone.
+For someone her age – nearly seventy (she has been retired for five-six years now), she is still physically very active and perhaps she has to be for she lives alone.

 My last visit though was intensely different from other usual visits.

 She had called me to clean the water storage tank she had on the roof.
 When I got upstairs to check the tank, I saw that there was a small earth bowl put on its cap – full of water and a small plate full of grains both meant for birds.
 And there was also, in fact, a nest next to it full of eggs though the bird itself was absent.

 She had followed me upstairs and told me how she put water here for the poor birds – which must have been an act of some willpower given how hard it was for her to climb up and down the stairs with her aging and weakening knees.
 Maybe I have grown to care for her over the years because I actually advised her to give up the habit, telling her that her body was no longer strong enough to handle the toil.

 This suggestion she ignored in the way the girls in my high school used to ignore my proposals.
 She went on, instead, to tell me that it was impossible for her to live without having the music of birds chirping.
 The tank, thus, must be cleaned without disturbing the nest.
 This, I told her, was impossible – the nest was right at the top of the tank’s cap.
 So, after some persuasion, I convinced her that we could put the nest back when the cleaning is done.
 She agreed but only reluctantly.

 It is difficult for me at times to remember that it was the very same person who used to strike terror in me and my friends when we were a group of willful children and she was a scary teacher in my school known for her strict disciplinarian ways.